luizbgomide/EclipsePhase2e-ptbr/src.clean_html/17/01-ad-astra.md

 ## The Elevator Pitch

-If you want to run Eclipse Phase, you'll need players to join your game.
+If you want to run Eclipse Phase, you’ll need players to join your game.
 This may present your first obstacle — the bane of every outsidethe-box GM: many gaming groups are reluctant to play anything other than the leading-brand fantasy roleplaying game.
 Science-fiction games are a hard sell in particular; everyone has a rough idea of what living in a fantasy setting is like, whereas not everyone groks sci-fi concepts like resleeving or how cylinder habitats work.

 The key to overcoming this isn’t just to tell them what _you_ think is cool, but to identify what _they_ will think is cool about it.
 Pitch them on that aspect of Eclipse Phase, and you’ll have a new player.